karannewatia/Mycelium/graph_scripts/README.md

 To generate the graph for Figure 5(b):
 - `python identification_graph.py`
-- script used to generate the data is in `identification.py` (the data generated will be slightly different each time because of the randomization involved).
+- script used to generate the data is in `identification.py` (the data generated will be slightly different each time because of the randomization involved), and can be run using `python identification.py`.

 To generate the graph for Figure 5(c):
 - `python goodput_graph.py`
-- script used to generate the data is in `goodput.py`.
+- script used to generate the data is in `goodput.py`, and can be run using `python goodput.py`.
 Change the value of 'r' (number of messages sent per user) in line 9 of `goodput.py` as needed (we tested with r = 1,2,and 3).
 Note that the data generated will be slightly different each time because of the randomization involved.
+It will around 5-10 minutes for each run `goodput.py` (with r=1,2,3).

 To generate the graph for Figure 5(d):
 - `python duration.py`